Esper directs change to Pentagon training materials that called media adversaries and a 'threat' - KTVZ

 Hoffman said that the training program dates back to at least 2010 was last updated in 2015 but that it was more widely distributed following the issuance of Esper’s guidance.

-Esper recently issued two memos laying out his guidelines for how military and civilian personnel should interact with the news media in an effort to clamp down on leaks including prohibiting defense officials from speaking with the media without a representative from the Defense Department’s public affairs office, a practice which would make it less likely Pentagon staff would speak to the press.
+Esper recently issued two memos laying out his guidelines for how military and civilian personnel should interact with the news media in an effort to clamp down on leaks including prohibiting defense officials from speaking with the media without the approval of the Defense Department’s public affairs office or a representative from that office being present, a practice which would make it less likely Pentagon staff would speak to the press.

 While Esper briefed the Pentagon press corps Wednesday on a recent decision to withdraw thousands of US troops from Germany on Wednesday, he has scaled back the number of instances where he has taken questions from the media in recent weeks.

-Note: CORRECTION: This story has been corrected to reflect that Esper issued a memo prohibiting defense officials speaking to the media without the approval of the Defense Department’s public affairs office or a representative from that office being present.